AslantheAslan/Zachary-s-Karate-Club/README.md

 KarateClubAfterMinCut.png file contains the final graph after the network flow algorithm was applied.
 Please note that, node number 0 stands for Mr. Hi and node number 33 stands for the Officers'.

 %100 accuracy has been achieved by harmonic function classifier to cluster the nodes in the network.

+Graph Convolutional Network and Graph Attention Network methods have been utilized from "https://github.com/deepmind/educational/blob/master/colabs/summer_schools/intro_to_graph_nets_tutorial_with_jraph.ipynb" which was created by the one and only DeepMind.
+If you are interested with these topics, I strongly suggest you to follow Petar Velickovic, Lisa Wang, and Nikola Jovanovic from DeepMind.